inflearn logo

 Reviews from those who took the course first

-Lee Mi-ryeong (Product Manager, Like Company)
+Miryeong Lee (Product Manager, Lycle Company)

-Yoon Hyunjin (Product Designer, Pickle Plus)
+Hyunjin Yoon (Product Designer, Pickle Plus)

-Jeong Seong-hun (Former Class 101 Growth, CRM)
+Sunghoon Jeong (Former Class101 Growth, CRM)

 "So how should I work?", "What kind of person am I?"

-Baek Jeong-hee (Data Analyst, TMAP Mobility)
+Jeonghee Baek (Data Analyst, TMAP Mobility)

 Eunkyung Lee (Senior Product Marketing Manager, Landing AI)